Mickeon/team-fortress-jumper/README.md

 Full support for this demo, as well as additional features _(such as multiplayer)_ should **not** be taken for granted.

 You can try a **considerably** stripped out version of this project on a Chromium web browser by [clicking here](https://mickeon.itch.io/team-fortress-jumper).
-Alternatively, download a build from [the releases](https://github.com/Mickeon/team-fortress-jumper/releases/tag/Demo).
+Alternatively, download a build from [the releases](https://github.com/Mickeon/team-fortress-jumper/releases).

 ## Controls

-**Beware: some actions may become outdated, or may only work in some scenes.**
+**Beware: Some actions may become outdated.**

 #### Basic:
 | Key | Action |